touchbyteltd/.github/CONTRIBUTING.md

 ### Unit Tests & Code Coverage

 Code coverage means to cover our code in unit tests.
-Any time a new function or class is made, or any time a new pathway through the code is added, **a new unit test must be made** that covers the changes.
 These tests are run automatically using the tools appropriate to the repository and its languages.

 [![PyTest Badge](https://img.shields.io/badge/testing-PyTest-darkblue)](https://pypi.org/project/pytest/)